abcdesktopio/docs/opsdocs/docs/index.md

 To reach the demo website, follow the link [https://demo.abcdesktop.io](https://demo.abcdesktop.io)

-## abcdesktop.io: a docker VDI service
+## abcdesktop.io: a container VDI service

 abcdesktop.io provides a way to run graphics software securely isolated in a docker container, and use a web browser HTML5 as display device.
 Because docker containers are lightweight and run without the extra load of an operating system, you can run many graphical applications on a single kernel or even on a kubernetes cluster.